SAGEsoft/e-Auction/README.md

 - [Twitter Bootstrap](http://getbootstrap.com/) - Sleek, intuitive, and powerful mobile first front-end framework for faster and easier web development.
 - [UI Bootstrap](http://angular-ui.github.io/bootstrap/) - Bootstrap components written in pure AngularJS by the AngularUI Team

-# Troubleshooting

-During install some of you may encounter some issues feel free to contact me (jpotts18), via the repository issue tracker or the links provided below.
-I am also available on twitter [@jpotts18](http://twitter.com/jpotts18).